Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: III. Berry-phase formulation of current for superconductor

-For instance, $E^{(2)}$ is the correlation between $k_j$ and $k_l$ momenta \cite{33}.
-Equation~(\ref{eq18}) allows $\tilde{E}(k)$ to be calculated progressively.
-But if free particles or mean-field theory are taken (as in this work), only $E^{(1)}(k_j)$ remains.
+For instance, $E^{(2)}$ is the correlation between two momenta $k_j$ and $k_l$ \cite{33}.
+However, if free particles or mean-field theory are taken (as in this work), only $E^{(1)}(k_j)$ remains.

-A second difference is that the integration in Eq.~(\ref{eq14}) is over the entire BZ, rather than restricted to occupied ${\int}_{occ.}$.
+A second difference is that the integration in Eq.~(\ref{eq14}) is always over the \textit{entire} BZ, rather than the occupied ${\int}_{occ.}$.
 The ${\oint}_{BZ}$ ensures gauge invariance and implies that a globally smooth $E(k_1,...k_N )$ must result in $J_{band}=0$.
 That is because dynamic evolution is similar to U(1) gauge transformation $T_G$ \cite{6,16,27}

 Equation~(\ref{eq11}) suggests